Phunkyio/vrchat-selfie-hero/README.md

-#VRChat Selfie Hero
+# VRChat Selfie Hero
-_This project is now in redundancy due to the addition of cameras in the latest patch 2018-04-24_
+_This project is now in redundancy for VR users due to the addition of cameras in the latest patch 2018-04-24_ _However desktop users can still find a use for this as they do not have access to the selfie-cameras._

 Instructions: